mattst/MultipleSelectionScroller/README.md

   1. Clear to first selection
   2. Clear to last selection
   3. Clear to selection on, or nearest to, the middle line
-- Automatic scroll cycling, from last selection to first and visa-versa.
+- Automatic scroll cycling, from last selection to first and visa-versa
 - User feedback status messages, e.g. *scroll at selection: 5 of 11* or *cleared at selection: 3 of 5*

 ### Description